stefan-hoeck/idris2-tutorial/src/Tutorial/IO.md

 ```

 Try to figure out how `testDo` works by desugaring it
-manually and then compare its result with what you
+manually and then comparing its result with what you
 expected at the REPL.
 Note, how we helped Idris disambiguate,
 which version of the *bind* operator to use by prefixing
 the `do` keyword with part of the operator's namespace.